- Super Bowl Championships: 0

 In 2017, the Charges announced they were heading back to Los Angeles.
 But they’ve been playing in the StubHub Center, which seats just 27,000, and will continue to do so until Los Angeles Stadium at Hollywood Park opens in 2020.

-The Chargers had trouble capturing the hearts of the few fans in their stadium, as the team stumbled out the gate, starting the season with 4 straight losses – largely because they couldn’t kick a field goal.
+The Chargers had trouble capturing the hearts of the few fans in their stadium, as the team stumbled out the gate, starting the 2017 season with four straight losses – largely because they couldn’t kick a field goal.
 But since that time, they have been among the best in the NFL.
 They rallied in the second half of 2017, winning six of their last seven to finish with a 9-7 record (8-8 ATS).
 In 2018, they rode a balanced offense and defense to a 12-4 record and Wild Card berth in the AFC.

-Philip Rivers will again have to rely heavily on Keenan Allen in the passing game, while hoping Melvin Gordon and the ground game are better than the 3.8 yards per carry they averaged last season.
+Philip Rivers will again have to rely heavily on Keenan Allen in the passing game, while hoping Austin Ekeler and Justin Jackson can replace Gordon’s production on the ground,and promising young TE Hunter Henry can stay healthy.